Solar Power17 min read----Updated

 By Stefan Lange-Hegermann

-The quick formula: Take your daily watt-hours (typically 600-1500Wh for van life), multiply by 1.5 for losses, then divide by your location's peak sun hours (3-5 hours).
-Most vans need 300-600W of solar.
-A 400W setup with 200Ah of batteries handles 90% of van life needs perfectly.
+The sizing formula: Take your daily energy consumption in watt-hours (typically 600-1,500Wh for van life), multiply by 1.5 to account for system losses, then divide by your location's peak sun hours (3-5 hours).
+The result is the solar wattage you need on your roof.

 Step 1: Calculate Your Daily Power Consumption

 Before sizing your solar panels, you need to understand how much power you actually use.
-Make a list of all your electrical devices and estimate daily usage:
+Make a list of all your electrical devices and estimate daily usage.
+Be honest with yourself here -- most people underestimate their consumption, and that leads to frustration down the road.

 Common Van Life Power Consumers